In-Context Probing: Toward Building Robust Classifiers via Probing Large Language Models: Probing

-Where $\key$ and $\query$ are key and query matrices and are learned parameters of the probing model.
-Here $\rep_0$ is a fixed representation of the \textit{``instruction''} token.\footnote{Instead of using a fixed query vector, we can also learn one.
-However, we empirically find that even without adding extra parameters for the query vector to the probing model, we achieve competitive results to ICL.} To predict the distribution over the output space (labels), the weighted average of the representations are being fed into a linear layer (parameterized by $\weights$ and bias $\bias$), followed by a softmax:
+The learned parameters are $\bm{\theta} = (\key, \query, \weights, \bias)$, where $\key$ and $\query$ are key and query matrices. $\rep_0$ is the fixed contextualized representation of the \textit{``instruction''} token.\footnote{Instead of using a fixed query vector, we could also learn one.
+However, we empirically find that even without adding extra parameters for the query vector to the probing model, we achieve competitive results to ICL.} To train both probing models, we minimize the cross entropy loss.